Kils-dev/Personal_WaspScripts/README.md

 - Ty to SimonK for letting me rebuild/remake his old reanimate script!
 - Ty to Majora for collecting the osrs world numbers per region.
 - Ty to Unit for testing the script.
-- Ty to Torwent and Olly for the procedure/function recommendations, specialy with the ferox pool.
+- Ty to Torwent and Olly for the procedure/function recommendations, specially  with the ferox pool.
 ```
 </details>
 <hr>